free case evaluation No charge for consultation with a New York medical malpractice attorney at Walter G. Alton, Jr. & Associates, P.C.

 • Failure to make a cancer diagnosis.

-It is said that, after receiving a diagnosis, you should always get a second opinion.
+It is said that, after receiving a cancer diagnosis, you should always get a second opinion.
 The thought of being misdiagnosed with a serious disease is frightening and should be avoided at all costs.
 New York medical malpractice attorney Walter G. Alton, Jr. has experience working with cases involving clients who have received a cancer misdiagnosis.